 Melinda always felt a pull towards public service, believing we need more elected officials who would put people first.

-The land she fought to preserve as open land land is now the Rollins Savanna – where Melinda served on the design committee.
-The Rollins Savanna is the second largest forest preserve in Lake County and a top birding site in Illinois.
+As a concerned resident she organized the Grayslake community against massive over-development that would have taxed the local infrastructure and school system.
+The land she fought to preserve is now the Rollins Savanna – the second largest forest preserve in Lake County and a top birding site in Illinois.

-In 2008, Melinda felt her community was being underrepresented and ran to advocate for her neighbors on the Lake County Board.
-Working with local business leaders, Melinda brought the FedEx Facility to Grayslake and hundreds of jobs to Lake County.
+In 2008, Melinda believed her community was being underrepresented and ran to advocate for her neighbors on the Lake County Board.
+Working with local business leaders, Melinda brought hundreds of jobs to Lake County.
 She also won the first of what would become a series of historic ethics reforms throughout her time as a public servant, creating important levels of transparency and accountability at the County and Forest Preserve Boards.
+She remained a leader in land preservation efforts and served on the Forest Preserve’s Land Acquisition Committee

-She lives in Grayslake with her husband, Andy.
-Her son, Chris Willen, is a professional fly fisherman based out of Hayward, Wisconsin.
+Melinda lives in Grayslake with her husband, Andy.
+Her son, Chris Willen, is a professional fly fisherman in Northwestern Wisconsin.